efunneko/Arduino/README.md

 =========

 * HIDGeneric - this implements pieces of the HID spec independent of the transport that carries it to the host
-* BlueSMiRF_HID - this implements the bluetooth transport in a way that is compatible with HIDGeneric
+* RN42       - this implements the bluetooth transport in a way that is compatible with HIDGeneric
-* USB_HID - this provides a bridge between HIDGeneric and a native USB port (note that not all Arduino boards can use this)
+* USB_HID    - this provides a bridge between HIDGeneric and a native USB port (note that not all Arduino boards can use this) (not yet implemented)